 - A. Refer to the Finance Section of the TCU Catalog for typical tuition, books and supply costs, living expenses, and other fees and charges. - B. Students in the TCU Combined BS/MS in Dietetics should budget for the following expenses: - 1.
 One or two white lab coats (full- or mid-length).
 Lab coat must always be clean. - 2.
 One pair leather non-skid athletic shoes.
 No black soles. - 3.
 A professional suit pants or skirt with a matching jacket. - 4.
 Required and recommended books and references.
 A calculator. - 5.
 Annual Student Membership of Academy of Nutrition and Dietetics (\$58.00). - 6.
-Annual TCU Food Recovery Network (FRN) student membership (\$10.00) - 7.
+Membership dues for the Northeast Region of the Texas Academy of Nutrition and Dietetics (free). - 7.
+Annual TCU Food Recovery Network (FRN) student membership (\$10.00) - 8.
 Annual Membership dues for TCU Student Nutrition and Dietetic Association (\$30.00). - 9.
 Annual student registration fees for professional seminars/annual meetings. - 10.
-A Texas Food Handler's Training Certificate (\$8.00/2 years). - 11.
+A Texas Food Handler's Training Certificate (\$10/2 years). - 11.
 General school supplies such as pocket-size notebook, datebook, three ring binders, etc. - 12.
 An annual physical examination that indicates you are in good health. - 13.
 An annual tuberculin skin test. - 14.
-Vaccinations including: Tetanus/Diptheria/Pertussis (Tdap) booster, Hepatitis A (two dose series), Hepatitis B (three dose series), Varicella or titer. - 15.
-An annual drug Screen. (\$42.00) - 16.
-An annual background / Criminal Check. (\$45.00). - 17.
+Up-to-date immunizations, including Tetanus/Diptheria/Pertussis (Tdap) booster, Hepatitis A (two dose series), Hepatitis B (three dose series), Varicella or titer, and seasonal flu - 15.
+An annual drug screen. (approximately \$42.00) - 16.
+An annual background / Criminal Check. (\$49.00). - 17.
 CPR certification (cost varies \$20-\$50).
 Class should, at a minimum, include airway breathing, choking, and adult CPR techniques. - 18.
 Gardening gloves (\$5.00) - 19.
 TCU purple polo shirt (\$35.00) - 20.
 CDP Name Tag (\$10.00) - 21.
 Travel to select professional events and local professional meetings (such as Texas Academy Annual Conference & Exhibition and Texas Academy PPW and Nutrition Day at the Capitol (\$200-\$400). - C. Additional Expenses - 1.
 In some facilities, students are responsible for the cost of their meals and for parking. - 2.
 Special projects and research may necessitate photocopying of pertinent resources, handouts, and other materials. - D. Insurance